14H034160212/HHH-An-Online-Question-Answering-System-for-Medical-Questions/README.md

 https://github.com/LasseRegin/medical-question-answer-data

 ### Model eval-accuracy comparison
-The total number of medical related data (train/dev/test) from Quora dataset = 10000
+The total number of medical related data from Quora dataset is nearly 70000, but we randomly pick the 10000 as the (train/dev/test) dataset.

 The number distribution of train: dev: test = 6:2:2